jvanstone/Canadainfo/readme.txt

 In its unchanged and original state:

-Canadian Guide Theme © 2011-2019 TidyThemes
+Canada Info Theme © 2011-2019 TidyThemes
-Canadian Guide is distributed under the terms of the GNU GPL
+Canada Info is distributed under the terms of the GNU GPL

-The Canadian Guide theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).
+The Canada Info theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).